PrasannaNage/22b0953_IntroToAppDev/README.md

-the week assignment code is in folder "bruh"
+the week2 assignment code is in folder "bruh"